William Miranda Marín Botanical and Cultural Garden: History

 The Caguas Botanical and Cultural Garden works both as a nature reserve and as an archaeological area, as it houses historical ruins.

-Among the archaeological ruins stand out the old sugar mill known as the "Hacienda San José", also the reconstruction of a barrack of slaves, and important archaeological sites of the Indians taíno s that inhabited in Borikén, aboriginal name of Puerto Rico, with pieces dating from Pre-Columbian era to the times of Spanish colonization.
+Among the archaeological ruins stand out the old sugar mill known as the "Hacienda San José", also the reconstruction of a barrack of slaves, and important archaeological sites of the Taínos that inhabited in Boriquen, Indigenous name of Puerto Rico, with pieces dating from Pre-Columbian era to the times of Spanish colonization.

 This space contains part of all the Cagüeños and Puerto Ricans, as the essences of the Taínos, blacks and Spanish are added in its texture, the garden celebrates criollismo, the sum of the three races, in several of its educational areas.

 Collections

 In the botanical garden it exhibits tropical flora in all its exuberance and variety.
 At the same time it houses the fauna of this vegetation.
 Vegetable exhibits are arranged in the following areas: